lunabuilds/Festifare/README.md

 # Festifare

 This repository contains an ongoing microservices-based application developed using C#, .NET, PostgreSQL, MongoDB, RabbitMQ, SignalR, NextJS, Docker, and Kubernetes.
-The project structure and architecture were heavily influenced by Neil Cummings' ([Udemy course](https://www.udemy.com/course/build-a-microservices-app-with-dotnet-and-nextjs-from-scratch/)).
+The project structure and architecture were heavily influenced by Neil Cummings' [Udemy course](https://www.udemy.com/course/build-a-microservices-app-with-dotnet-and-nextjs-from-scratch/).

 #### Updates